-Generally, HMRC will only submit three years of late tax returns, although they may let you submit older returns than that.
+Generally, HMRC will only accept three years of late tax returns, although sometimes they may let you submit returns older than that.

 Ask yourself this:

 If you switched between being employed and self-employed, good news!
-You will not have owed self-employed tax for every year of your tax return hiatus.
+You will not have owed self-employed tax for each one of these years.

 Whilst you were employed, your taxes would have been paid by your employer so you’ll only have a backlog of payments for self-employed years.